OpenKneeboard/OpenKneeboard/docs/api/web-dashboards.md

 - OpenKneeboard v1.9 or above
 - experimental feature: `RawCursorEvents` version `2024071801`

+This feature is incompatible with the 'DoodlesOnly' experimental feature.

 This event provides access to OpenKneeboard's raw cursor events, bypassing browser mouse emulation.

 Enabling this experimental feature will disable the mouse emulation, and start these events being emitted.